 Growing up in a perverse family of pedophiles, Frank’s Jehovah’s Witness childhood was riddled with sex abuse and spiritual confusion.
 As a child, Frank had dreams of pleasing Jehovah and ruling with Christ, but these dreams were quickly squelched by rejection from his father and the religious hypocrisy he experienced in the Jehovah’s Witnesses.
 By nineteen, Frank had enough, and he left the organization.
 Although Frank’s spiritual journey is far from complete, he is happy to be free from the dictates of religious oppression in the Jehovah’s Witnesses.

-I was born into a Roman Catholic family—a perverse family who were nothing but pedophiles.
+I was born into a Roman Catholic family — a perverse family whose members were nothing but pedophiles.
 At the ripe old age of six, two Jehovah’s Witnesses came to my door and started converting my mom to their religion.
-Given the super strong personality that she was, once she believed, she quickly converted my dad and us children.
+Given the super-strong personality that she had, once she believed, she quickly converted my dad and us children.
 At the same time that I was being converted into the Jehovah’s Witnesses, I was also being converted into a pedophile’s victim.
 My Uncle John started molesting me at age nine.